 Taste: Honey and Caramel, Biscuit, Cream with maybe the faintest hint of Brine.
 A soft, subtle dram that just falls a little bit flat for me.

 Thoughts: The Jura range is oft-discounted in UK supermarket chains but for me, even at such low prices, there are better alternatives.
 I wouldn’t go so far as to say it’s a bad whisky, I’m not entirely sure such a thing exists but Jura seems to lack personality and depth, for my palate.
-Sometimes it even comes across a little hot at times, seeming young for it’s ten years.
-Will no doubt remain popular thanks to it’s low asking price and prominence on supermarket shelves but for me it fails to do justice to the beautiful land of it’s birth.
-Nestled between Islay and the mainland, crowned by craggy peaks and home to ten times more deer than people, the island has a unique character and so should it’s malt.
+Sometimes it even comes across a little hot at times, seeming young for its ten years.
+Will no doubt remain popular thanks to its low asking price and prominence on supermarket shelves but for me it fails to do justice to the beautiful land of its birth.
+Nestled between Islay and the mainland, crowned by craggy peaks and home to ten times more deer than people, the island has a unique character and so should its malt.